AnggaR96s/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.